Ankit4396/RandomPasswordGenerator/README.md

 Steps to start this project on your device
 -----------------------------------
-1)  Clone this project into youyr device.
+1)  Kindly clone this project into youur device.
-2)  open this project in any editor/Vs-code
+2)  Kindly open this project in any editor/Vs-code.
-3)  Kindly go to the following path from terminal : /PASSWORDGENERATOR/project
+3)  Kindly go inside the project folder from the terminal and run the following command :
-4)  now run command :
         a) npm install
         b) npm start
-5)  React server will start listening at  http://localhost:3000/
+4)  React server will start listening at  http://localhost:3000/